bagder/http3-explained/en/README.md

 implementations and more.

-The book is entirely free and is meant to be a collaborative effort involving anyone and everyone who wants to help out!
+The book is entirely free and is meant to be a collaborative effort involving anyone and everyone who wants to help out.

 ## Prerequisites